-The Read Ahead curriculum is organized in progressively difficult levels.
+The Read Ahead curriculum is organized in progressively more difficult levels.
 Each level (except for the preparatory level) has 3 sections A, B, or C which also get mildly more difficult.
 Each section has 12 days worth of exercises to practice.
 The first 2 days of every section are unlocked and free to try.
 Try the first day of different levels until you find one that challenges you but is manageable.
 If you can’t play the exercises at 80% or higher of the recommended tempo with reasonable accuracy try an easier level.
-You may also decide to start mid-level in section B or C. You can purchase sections separately in the store, but get a discounted price for buying a complete level.
+You may also choose to start mid-level in section B or C. You can purchase sections separately in the store, but you get a discounted price for buying a complete level.

 2. Set a goal

 Most people learn better with a goal.
 Once you have found your starting point you should work linearly through each day in the section.
 We recommend setting your goal before you complete your first day so it can count towards your first trophy.
-Practice days that are completed without setting up a goal will not count towards your goal.
+Practice days that are completed without setting up a goal will not count towards a future goal.
 If you have already completed several days without setting up a goal, you can use the reset button on the settings page to reset all progress in the app.
 Any purchases you’ve made will stay unlocked but all progress will be deleted.

-4. Specific Exercise Videos
+4. Exercise Demonstration Videos

 Some of these exercises will be likely be unfamiliar at first so we’ve included some short demonstration videos so you can see how to do them.

 Consistent deliberate practice is key to improvement.
 There is a lot of variety in each exercise, particularly the Read Ahead exercises.
 It is tempting to rush through the instructions and preview stages to just get to the exercise and hit start.
 This will reduce the rapidity of your improvement however, and we strongly recommend against this approach.
 Being able to quickly spot features, patterns and difficulties in a piece before you start playing is in fact a very important sight-reading skill.